PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 - Height/length type
 - Weight in kg (use numeric precision as recorded in EHR)
 - Temperature in degrees Celsius
+- Head Circumference in cm (use numeric precision as recorded in EHR)
 - Body mass index in kg/m<sup>2</sup> (extracted only if height and weight are not present)
 - Systolic blood pressure in mmHg
     - Where multiple readings are present on the same encounter, create observation records for \*\*ALL\*\* readings